List of airports in Iran

 This is a list of airports in Iran, grouped by type and sorted by location.

 As of 2013, Iran had 319 airports which made Iran the 22nd country in the world with most airports.

 Iran, officially the Islamic Republic of Iran, is a country in Central Eurasia and/or Western Asia.
 It is bordered on the north by Armenia, Azerbaijan, the Caspian Sea and Turkmenistan, on the east by Afghanistan and Pakistan, on the south by the Gulf of Oman and the Persian Gulf, on the west by Iraq and on the northwest by Turkey.
 The country's largest and capital city is Tehran.

+Air travel in Iran

+Domestic flight tickets in Iran are generally affordable, typically priced between US$10 and US$20, but may increase during high-demand periods such as Nowruz (Persian New Year) and summer holidays.
+Regulated fare practices have long been in place, although discussions about liberalizing prices have prompted debate within the aviation industry.
+The domestic fleet mainly consists of aircraft such as the McDonnell-Douglas MD-80, ATR 72, and Fokker 100, which support cost-effective short- and mid-range routes.

 Airports

 Airport names shown in bold have scheduled passenger service on commercial airlines.